 Data inputs and outputs to components are represented by ports.
-They enable configurable, directional flow of information between components or with the outside environment. % The component API (application programming interface) is the core of the VISR framework There are two distinct types of ports: audio and parameter ports.
+They enable configurable, directional flow of information between components or with the outside environment.
+There are two distinct types of ports: audio and parameter ports.
 Audio ports accept or create multichannel audio signals with an arbitrary, configurable number of single/mono audio signal waveforms, which is referred as the width of the port.
-Audio ports are configured with unique name, a width and a sample type such as float or intl6.
+Audio ports are configured with unique name, a width and a sample type such as float or int16.